vozlt/nginx-module-vts/README.md

    * The total number of handled client connections.
  * requests
    * The total number of requested client connections.
+* sharedZones
+ * name
+   * The name of shared memory specified in the configuration.(default: `vhost_traffic_status`)
+ * maxSize
+   * The limit on the maximum size of the shared memory specified in the configuration.
+ * usedSize
+   * The current size of the shared memory.
+ * usedNode
+   * The current number of node using in shared memory.
+It can get an approximate size for one node with the following formula: (*usedSize* / *usedNode*)
 * serverZones
  * requestCounter
    * The total number of client requests received from clients.